 The Breville Boss To Go isn't too big and can easily be stored in a cupboard, or stay on a kitchen counter.
 You can also detach the jar to make it easier to store.

 The build quality of this blender is amazing.
-The metal base feels very durable and sturdy.
+Unlike the Ninja Nutri Ninja Auto-iQ, this personal blender has a metal base that feels very durable and sturdy.
 The transmission is also made out of metal and even the jars feel quite premium.

 The Breville Boss to Go Sport comes with an additional 15-ounce jar that is dual-walled insulated, which explains why it's heavier than the main jar.
 This will help keep your drink either cold or hot.
 You can also put this jar on the top rack of a dishwasher for safe and easy cleaning.

-The blades of this blender are quite sharp, although not as sharp as other blenders coming from brands like Ninja.
+The blades of the Breville Boss To Go are quite sharp, although not as sharp as other blenders coming from brands like Ninja.
 While you can't remove the blade to clean under it, you can safely put them on a dishwasher's top rack for cleaning.

 The lid is attached to the blade, so you can't add anything while you're mixing.
 It screws on the jar and then needs to be attached to the blender's base.
 After you blend, you can put the blade lid in the dishwasher and put a drinking lid on the same jar and bring it on-the-go.